xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/writing-adapters/essence.md

-Implement the Adapter API by exporting a function that returns an object with name and adapt method, where adapt handles build output, request handling, and platform integration.
+How to implement a custom SvelteKit adapter by exporting a function that returns an Adapter object with required name and adapt method, plus optional emulate and supports methods.